 Chromebooks work best when they use certificate-based authentication to wireless.
 Chromebooks are cheap and you can get your own Chrome OS management tenant for $50/yr and setup certificate based wireless device authentication.

-Windows laptops are most secure with RADIUS which is again certificate-based authentication.
+Windows laptops are most secure with RADIUS which is certificate-based authentication.
 You do not have to have premise Active Directory to have RADIUS, so do not get sucked into that misunderstanding.
-We now have Azure AD and other resources such as WatchGuard Fireboxes with WatchGuard Cloud which can be a much more cost effective and easy to use/manage MFA-enabled RADIUS server.
+There is Azure AD and other resources such as WatchGuard Fireboxes with WatchGuard Cloud which can be a much more cost effective and easy to use/manage MFA-enabled RADIUS server.

 PSK is considered insecure and problematic for a lot of reasons.